 - Your budget for premiums and copayments

-You can join a Part D plan when you first become eligible for Medicare.
+You can sign up for a Part D plan as soon as you’re eligible for Medicare.

-The Annual Enrollment Period runs from October 15 to December 7 each year, allowing you to change your coverage.
+There’s also an Annual Enrollment Period from October 15 to December 7 each year when you can tweak your coverage if needed.

 Finalizing Your Medicare Coverage

-If you’re signing up for Original Medicare, you’ll do this through Social Security.
+Once you’ve made your choices, it’s time to enroll!
+If you’re signing up for Original Medicare, do it through Social Security.

-For Medicare Advantage or Part D plans, you’ll enroll directly with the insurance company offering the plan.
+For Medicare Advantage or Part D plans, you’ll sign up directly with the company offering that plan.

-Remember, you can change your coverage during the Annual Enrollment Period if your needs change.
+Don’t forget: you can change your coverage during the Annual Enrollment Period if your needs shift.

 Frequently Asked Questions

-Here are some common questions to help you navigate the process in Washington State.
+Here are some common questions to help simplify the process in Washington State.

 How can I enroll in Medicare for the first time?